12 Jun A Lifetime of Change in Fleet Management

 Ray Breault reflects on the industry’s evolution and a career of good fortune

-When Ray Breault was introduced to fleet management, a fleet of 400 hundred vehicles was considered large, and executives selected Studebakers.
+When Ray Breault was introduced to fleet management, four hundred vehicles was considered large, and executives selected Studebakers.

 “I vividly recall asking field representatives if they wanted to add optional equipment like a radio, air conditioner and duel wipers, because these were only offered at an extra cost.
 That’s how far back I go,” Breault says.
 “Reps’ cars were sparsely equipped since the mentality at the time was to provide a tool to get the job done.”

 It was 1959, and Breault was a production planner at pharmaceutical company Hoffman-LaRoche in New Jersey.
 He’d been working there since being discharged from the military several years earlier.
 He was asked to help on a three-month assignment gathering financial information on about 200 cars the company had for its sales force.

 “Fleet was in its early stages at this point, and I got started learning and experimenting,” Breault says.
 “There were no computers back then.
 Record-keeping for ordering cars was manual and documenting the transaction was made in three-ring binders.
 Company driver-record information was kept on 3-by-5 cards in boxes by division and territory….
 Talk about antiquated.”

 The temporary assignment grew into an offer for the job of Fleet Administrator, and Breault eventually became Fleet Manager and finally Director of Fleet Management.

 At the beginning, there were few if any standards for how to do the job – or for that matter, what the job entailed.
 But his management gave him latitude to make changes and create new processes.
 Vehicles were one of the biggest-ticket items in the budget and his boss wanted them managed accordingly.
 The finance department made him fight for every expenditure.

 In 1960, Breault was encouraged to get involved with the National Association of